-It sounds counterintuitive but having a grasp on lots of different techniques can actually make you less versatile as an artist.
+It sounds counterintuitive but having a grasp on lots of different techniques can actually make you less versatile as a stitcher.
 Merely scratching the surface can lead to textile art that is generic and commonplace.
 Whereas mining the potential of a single technique through rigorous and structured experimentation gives you the skill and confidence to use it in ever more inventive and varied ways.

 With so many options flying around you’ll find it difficult to define a clear path forward.
 Unless you try one thing at a time and stick with it, you’ll have endless ideas but absolutely no way of bringing them together.
 And with such aimlessness, you might find yourself with a hoard of unfinished pieces, each one less satisfactory than the last!

 And, leading on from the last point, without a goal, making those vital first marks will feel like torture.
 Because you have so much choice, you’ll start to feel overwhelmed by the possibilities.
 This ‘freedom’ often leads to fear.
 Fear of taking a risk.
 Fear of failure.
 And that fear leads to procrastination, inaction and becoming ‘stuck’.
 What a nightmare!

 Not only will you be mystified by your process and dissatisfied with your results, others will be too!
 If each piece is created with drastically different processes and techniques, it will probably be difficult to decipher a unifying story or style.

 Confidence in your work comes from knowing who you are as a maker.
 Without a strong sense of what you want to say and how you want to say it, it becomes impossible for your process to have intention.
 And without intention, how will you ever know where to start?
 Opting for a bottomless buffet of techniques rather than a limited set menu can make you feel like Jack of all trades.